My detailed guide to essential macaron tools, complete with my honest review of each tool, product recommendations, and why you need them.

 Not all sifters are made the same though!
 I don’t recommend a battery-operated sifter (it’s so slow, you’ll get tired of holding it!), squeeze sifter, or Norpro hand crank sifter with a removable mesh.

 PRODUCT RECOMMENDATION: I specifically recommend this hand-crank sifter, it works like a charm.
-A regular fine mesh sieve also works great!
+A regular mesh sieve also works great!

 3. Stand Mixer